locus0002/rest-service-example/README.md

 - _POST_ new destiny

 I also shared the workspace of [Insomnia](https://insomnia.rest/download/#windows) (it is a REST Cient).
 So, you can try the web services.

+## Intregation

+I developed a SPA to use this web services as backend.
+You can find the angular project [here](https://github.com/locus0002/markers-n-polylines)